2020 WTA Tour

 The 2020 WTA Tour was the elite professional tennis circuit organised by the Women's Tennis Association (WTA) for the 2020 tennis season.
 The 2020 WTA Tour calendar originally comprised the Grand Slam tournaments supervised by the International Tennis Federation (ITF), the WTA Premier tournaments (Premier Mandatory, Premier 5, and regular Premier), the WTA International tournaments, the Fed Cup (organized by the ITF), and the year-end championships (the WTA Tour Championships and the WTA Elite Trophy).

-Many tournaments were cancelled or postponed due to the COVID-19 pandemic, including the Tokyo Summer Olympics.
+Many tournaments were cancelled or postponed due to the COVID-19 pandemic, including the Tokyo Summer Olympics and the Wimbledon Championships.

 Schedule

 This is the complete schedule of events on the 2020 calendar, with player progression documented from the quarterfinals stage.